agude/agude.github.io/_posts/2024-09-02-steelcase_gesture_review.md

 I don't like my Steelcase Gesture.
 In the past, when I walked into my office in the morning, I'd get a sinking feeling knowing I'd have to sit in it.
-After about 8 months, I've replaced it with an Aeron and couldn't be happier.
+After about eight months, I've replaced it with an Aeron and couldn't be happier.